hteytan/styleguide/objcguide.md

 ...
 ```

+### Use Properties Instead of Instance Variables

+Avoid manually declaring instance variables.
+Instead use properties.
+If LLVM
+can synthesize the variable autmoatically, then let it.

+### Avoid Accessing Instance Variables Directly

+Instance variables should only be accessed directly in the initializer, getter
+methods, setter methods, and dealloc.

+Accessing instance variables directly outside of getter/setter methods removes
+a layer of abstraction and makes subclassing fragile.

 ### Avoid Messaging the Current Object Within Initializers and `-dealloc`

 Code in initializers and `-dealloc` should avoid invoking instance methods.